IBM-Bluemix-Docs/containers/cs_nodeport.md

 {:download: .download}

-# Setting up NodePort services
+# Exposing apps with NodePorts
 {: #nodeport}

 Make your containerized app available to internet access by using the public IP address of any worker node in a Kubernetes cluster and exposing a node port.
 Use this option for testing {{site.data.keyword.containerlong}} and short-term public access.
 {:shortdesc}

-## Planning external networking with NodePort services
+## Managing network traffic by using NodePorts
 {: #planning}

 Expose a public port on your worker node and use the public IP address of the worker node to access your service in the cluster publicly from the internet.